A PAW PATROL CHRISTMAS

 Dominant Worldview and Other Worldview Content/Elements:

-A strong moral worldview that teaches children to focus not on their own presents, but to see that giving is better than receiving.
-However, the episode contains light pagan elements, claiming that the true meaning of Christmas is to spend time with friends and family.
-While that is certainly part of the season, it is not the true meaning – which is to celebrate the birth of the savior, Jesus Christ.
-Outside of skirting the religious aspects of the season, it is otherwise a wholesome show for young children of any religion to see the good of the Christmas season: to realize that material wants should not be the focus and that nothing good will come from selfishness.
-A light romantic worldview as a character is obsessed with a coveted laser drill which creates a situation where he is easily tricked by the villain and almost ruins Santa’s delivery for all the children of the world.
-There is a scene where he physically must choose between saving Santa’s sleigh or his present.
-Santa encourages the character to follow his heart and make the right choice.
-In the end, everyone is happy, and the character commits a selfless act that reflects his heart.
-Overall, the characters take great care to make sure everyone is included and not ridiculed.
-When a character recognizes his mistakes, the group is quick to forgive and doesn’t admonish him.
-Same goes for the villain, even though Santa does tell him he is on the naughty list forever.
-In the end, he is just a little boy who made selfish choices, but doesn’t mean he isn’t also deserving of some love as well;
+A moral worldview that teaches children to focus not on their own presents, but to see that giving is better than receiving, however, the episode contains light pagan elements, claiming that the true meaning of Christmas is to spend time with friends and family, but that is not the true meaning – which is to celebrate the birth of the savior, Jesus Christ, a light romantic worldview as a character is obsessed with a coveted laser drill which creates a situation where he is easily tricked by the villain and almost ruins Santa’s delivery for all the children of the world, and there is a scene where he physically must choose between saving Santa’s sleigh or his present, but Santa encourages the character to follow his heart and make the right choice, so the character commits a selfless act that reflects his heart, the characters take great care to make sure everyone is included, when a character recognizes his mistakes, the group is quick to forgive and doesn’t admonish him, same goes for the villain, even though Santa does tell him he is on the naughty list forever, in the end, he is just a little boy who made selfish choices, but doesn’t mean he isn’t also deserving of some love as well;

 Foul Language: